 How is granulomatosis with polyangiitis diagnosed?

 Abnormal lab findings in patients with granulomatosis with polyangiitis include urine tests that detect protein and red blood cells in the urine (not visible to the naked eye) and X-rays of the chest and sinuses, which detect abnormalities resulting from lung and sinus inflammation.
 Blood tests that detect the abnormal inflammation include the sedimentation rate (sed rate) and C-reactive protein.
-A more specific blood test used to diagnose and monitor Wegener's granulomatosis is the antineutrophil cytoplasmic antibody (ANCA test), which is commonly elevated when the disease is active.
+A more specific blood test used to diagnose and monitor granulomatosis with polyangiitis is the antineutrophil cytoplasmic antibody (ANCA test), which is commonly elevated when the disease is active.

 The diagnosis of granulomatosis with polyangiitis is confirmed by detecting both abnormal cellular formations, called granulomas, and vasculitis in a biopsy of tissue involved with the inflammatory process.
 For examples, an open lung biopsy or a kidney biopsy are commonly used in making a diagnosis of the condition.

 What is the treatment for granulomatosis with polyangiitis?

 Granulomatosis with polyangiitis is a serious disease and without treatment can be fatal within months.
 Treatment is directed toward stopping the inflammation process by suppressing the immune system.

 - Medications used to treat granulomatosis with polyangiitis include high-dose cortisone (prednisone) and the immunosuppressive drug cyclophosphamide (Cytoxan).
 Recent reports also suggest that trimethoprim/sulfamethoxazole (Bactrim) also can be helpful to prevent relapse of disease activity in patients with the condition.

 - Cytoxan that is taken by mouth with prednisone until the disease is in remission and then switched to methotrexate (Rheumatrex, Trexall) for two years and tapered off has been reported to be effective and less toxic than the traditional long-term Cytoxan treatment.